 Although redevelopment of the Crane Flat campus would have no adverse effect to resources managed as TCPs, reasonably foreseeable future actions proposed in the region that could affect American Indian TCPs would be performed in accordance with stipulations in the park's 1999 PA and with ongoing consultation between the National Park Service and American Indians with traditional cultural ties to the area.
-With continuing consultation, the potential for an adverse effect on resources managed as TCPs would be minimized to no adverse effect.
-Specific impacts would depend upon the nature, location, and design of the facility to be developed or removed, as well as the quantity and data potential of the ethnographic resource(s) affected.
+With continuing consultation regarding measures to avoid or minimize effects to traditional uses and significant areas, there would be no adverse effect to TCPs.
+Specific impacts would depend upon the nature, location, and design of the facility to be developed or removed, as well as the quantity and data potential of the American Indian traditional uses affected.